Non-real zeros of derivatives: Proof of Theorem

 Now $v_1 = \log^+ |h_1|$ and $v_2 = v$ are both subharmonic of order at most $1$, so set $B^*(r, v_j) = \max \{ v_j(z) : \, |z| = r \}$ for $r > 0$, fix a large positive $r_0$ and let $r \to + \infty$.
-Then a standard application of Carleman's estimate for harmonic measure, exactly as in \cite[Lemmas 2.1 and 5.1]{Lajda09}, leads to a contradiction via
+Then a standard application of Carleman's estimate for harmonic measure \cite{Tsuji}, exactly as in \cite[Lemmas 2.1 and 5.1]{Lajda09}, leads to a contradiction via

-It now follows, in view of Lemma \ref{lems5}, that if $a \in \C$ is an asymptotic value of $G$ then $a = 0$ or $|a|= 1$, and $N_0$ exists by Proposition \ref{propnumberzeros} and the fact that $G'$ has finitely many non-real zeros.
-Next, $L$ cannot have infinitely many asymptotic values $a \in \C \setminus \R$ because otherwise $L^{-1}$ would have at least two direct transcendental singularities over $\infty$, lying in $H$, which by (\ref{A2}) contradicts Lemma \ref{directsinglem}.
+In view of Lemma \ref{lems5}, this shows that if $a \in \C$ is an asymptotic value of $G$ then $a = 0$ or $|a|= 1$.
+Hence the integer $N_0$ exists by Proposition \ref{propnumberzeros} and the fact that $G'$ has finitely many non-real zeros.
+Next, $L^{-1}$ cannot have a direct transcendental singularity over $a \in \C \setminus \R$, and $L$ cannot have infinitely many non-real asymptotic values, by (\ref{A2}) and Lemma~\ref{directsinglem2} (indeed, $L^{-1}$ would otherwise have at least two direct transcendental singularities over $\infty$, lying in $H$, contradicting Lemma~\ref{directsinglem}).
 The existence of $\theta$ follows at once. $\Box$ Since $L$ satisfies the hypotheses of Theorem \ref{thmlindiffpol}, which are the same as those of Theorem~\ref{thm1AA}, Lemma~\ref{mainwvlem} may now be applied to $L$.